Does Planter have plant care information?

 Combative Plants

-Screenshot of carrots Companion Plants and Combative Plants
+Screenshot of carrots Combative Plants collapsed list

 Pests

 Pests that the plant tends to suffer from.
-Select the cards to learn more about each of the pests including: Plants Affected, Identification, Damage, Prevention, Physical Controls, and Chemical Controls.
+Select the cards to learn more about each of the pests including: Plants affected, Identification, Damage, prevention, Physical controls, and Chemical controls.

 Diseases

 Diseases that the plant tends to suffer from.
-Select the cards to learn more about each of the diseases including: Plants Affected, Identification, Damage, Prevention, Physical Controls, and Chemical Controls
+Select the cards to learn more about each of the diseases including: Plants affected, Identification, Damage, Prevention, Physical controls, and Chemical controls.

-Screenshot of carrot Pests and Diseases
+Screenshot of carrot Pests, Diseases, and Beneficial Critters

 Growing from Seed